Skip to content

 • In the event of a flood the first thing to do is get to higher ground with your pets and human family.

 • If flooding has already occurred, try and keep all family members out of flood water as it contains bacteria and could result in an electric shock if power lines are downed.
-Flash floods create dangerous fast-moving currents that no ordinary doggy paddle can handle.
+Flash floods create dangerous fast-moving currents that most felines and canines cannot handle.

-• Preparation is key before a flood occurs Have a pet life preserver and inflatable boat on hand.
+• Preparation is key before a flood occurs Have a pet life preserver as well as your own on hand.

 Wildfire Smoke